shashil05/git-github/README.md

-# git-github
+# GitClassRoomNov17

-This is my first Git tutorial
+This repository is for learning git

-Shashil
+I would be making smaller commits

+Trying to commit using ssh user